In this article:

 These symptoms generally don’t cause lasting damage and will clear up when the affected person is removed from the moldy environment.
 The amount of time that symptoms will take to abate will be individual, depending on the length of exposure and any complicating conditions, like asthma.

-A mold inspection is a way for your to invest in your home and wellbeing by having a licensed mold inspection done by a professional.
-Some home inspectors may be licensed to do mold inspections as well — it’s worth it to ask and see.
+A mold inspection is a way to invest in your home and well-being by having a professional licensed in mold inspection perform the test on the property.
+Some home inspectors may be licensed to do mold inspections near you, too — it’s worth asking and seeing.
 If not, a quick local search will give you the options you have near you.
-A mold inspector has several methods to provide you with a thorough picture of what’s happening both inside and outside of your home that might be causing mold to grow.
+A mold inspector has several methods to provide a thorough picture of what’s happening inside and outside your home that might be causing mold to grow.

 An inspector will use thermal imaging equipment to see where mold is flourishing in your home, even in hidden areas.
 They’ll measure the humidity levels, do a visual inspection of the exterior of your home to determine if there are mold-causing culprits present and send tests to a third-party lab.
 They’ll also likely recommend an Indoor Air Quality test to compare the level of mold spores inside your home with the air outdoors.
-If they find that mold spores inside your home are dangerously high, they’ll work with you to put together a remediation plan.
+If a mold inspection finds spores in your home are dangerously high, they’ll work with you to devise a remediation plan.

-You might be tempted to skip a mold inspection, especially if you’re thinking of buying a new build, but it’s always a good idea.
-Mold is sneaky — it grows in high-moisture places, not all of which are visible in your home.
+You might be tempted to skip a mold inspection when offered, especially if you’re considering buying a new build, but it’s always a good idea.
+Mold is sneaky — it grows in high-moisture places, not all visible in your home.
 It can also be present without being visible – by the time you see the telltale mold patch, it’s been growing for a time already.

-One situation where you absolutely don’t want to skip a mold inspection is after a flood or major leak.
-If you experience an overland flooding situation or your dishwasher leaks and floods your kitchen and maybe even the level below, you will, 100%, without question need to do this.
+One situation where you don’t want to skip a mold inspection is after a flood or major leak.
+If you experience an overland flooding situation or your dishwasher leaks and floods your kitchen, you will, 100%, without question, need to have a mold inspection.
 Mold thrives in moisture, and the cleanup and remediation from an event like a flood are extensive.
 The last thing you want is to go through the whole remediation process to find you have to open up your walls and floor again because there was mold that went unseen.

 Mold – it’s sneaky, but you can handle it.
-Whether you’re doing your due diligence and checking for mold in a home you’ve owned for 15 years or being a conscientious buyer and getting a pre-purchase mold inspection, it’s a worthy investment in your future health and wellbeing.
+Whether doing your due diligence and having a mold inspection for a home you’ve owned for 15 years or being a conscientious buyer and getting a pre-purchase mold inspection, it’s a worthy investment in your future health and well-being.